oyanzhi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User inputs invalid index.
+The user selects an invalid client or reminder.
     * 2a1.
-FinHub warns that an invalid index has been entered, and prompts the user to input the correct index.
+FinHub warns and specifies which is the invalid selection, and prompts the user to select again.

-      Step 2a1 is repeated until a correct index has been entered.
+      Step 2a1 is repeated until a correct selection.

-      Use case resumes from step 3.
+      Use case resumes at step 3.

 * 2b.
-User enters invalid date/time inputs.
+The user enters invalid date/time inputs.

     * 2b1.
 FinHub prompts the user to enter proper date/time.